MauroDataMapper/docs/docs/installing/administration.md

 administrator role may perform this action.

 The contents of the search index can be hard to inspect for debugging purposes!
-We use a tool called [Marple](https://github.com/flaxsearch/marple) but be sure to use a compatible version!
+We use a tool called [Marple](https://github.com/flaxsearch/marple) but be sure to use a compatible version.

+---

 ## Docker administration